Vincent Riendeau: Career after the NHL

-Riendeau spent the 1995–96 season with SC Riessersee Garmisch-Partenkirchen in Germany, where he appeared in 47 games.
+Riendeau spent the 1995–96 season with SC Riessersee in Germany, where he appeared in 47 games.

-Riendeau would return to North America for the 1996–97 season, where he would play for the Manitoba Moose of the IHL.
-Despite having a prolific previous season, Riendeau would post a 10-18-5 record at a minor league level.
+Riendeau returned to North America for the 1996–97 season, where he played for the Manitoba Moose of the IHL.
+Despite having a prolific previous season, Riendeau posted a 10-18-5 record at a minor league level.

-Riendeau began to believe that his playing career was over when he received an offer from the German club ECR Revier Lowen Ratingen during the summer prior to the 1997–98 season.
-After appearing in 14 games, the club began to suffer financial difficulties, causing Riendeau to sign on with HC Lugano of the Swiss Nationalliga A, where he would appear in one game.
+Riendeau began to believe that his playing career was over when he received an offer from the German club Revier Löwen during the summer prior to the 1997–98 season.
+After appearing in 14 games, the club began to suffer financial difficulties, causing Riendeau to sign on with HC Lugano of the Swiss Nationalliga A, where he appeared in one game.

 Riendeau found himself with the Ayr Scottish Eagles of the British Ice Hockey Superleague for the start of the 1998–99.
-Riendeau would play both regular season games and in tournaments, where he would come to play against members of the Russian Superleague.
-Riendeau admired the Russians work ethic and sought to join the Russian Superleague.
+Riendeau played both regular season games and in tournaments, where he played against members of the Russian Superleague.
+Riendeau admired the Russians' work ethic and sought to join the Russian Superleague.
 After playing in 32 games and tournament appearances, a clause in Riendeau's contract came into effect in January 1999 that the club had to renegotiate his contract.
 Riendeau was able to negotiate a deal to be released by Ayr and join HC Lada Togliatti of the Russian Superleague.
-Riendeau would go on to appear in 5 regular season contests and 7 playoff contests.
-Riendeau would continue to play for Lada Togliatti for the 1999–00 season, appearing in 16 regular season games and one playoff game.
+Riendeau appeared in 5 regular season contests and 7 playoff contests.
+Riendeau continued to play for Lada Togliatti for the 1999–00 season, appearing in 16 regular season games and one playoff game.

-Riendeau would return to North America for the 2000–01 season and play his final professional season with the Anchorage Aces of the WCHL.
+Riendeau returned to North America for the 2000–01 season and play his final professional season with the Anchorage Aces of the WCHL.
 Riendeau posted an 8-10-2 record backing up Dan McIntyre.

 Post-playing career

-Following his retirement, Riendeau would become a goaltending consultant for the Toronto Maple Leafs, a move that allowed him to work with Joseph again.
-Riendeau would then spend the 2004–05 season as the goaltender coach for the Cape Breton Screaming Eagles of the QMJHL.
+Following his retirement, Riendeau became a goaltending consultant for the Toronto Maple Leafs, a move that allowed him to work with Joseph again.
+Riendeau then spent the 2004–05 season as the goaltender coach for the Cape Breton Screaming Eagles of the QMJHL.
 He is the leader of the Winter Hawks NAHA-Riendeau Goalie Camp.
 Riendeau worked as Goalkeeper Coach with Hamburg Freezers in Germany.

 In 2012, Riendeau joined the Canadiens organization as a goaltending consultant to their AHL affiliate, the Hamilton Bulldogs.
 In 2014, he was named as an assistant general manager of the Bulldogs, a role he continued after the Canadiens AHL affiliate relocated to Newfoundland and Labrador and took control of the IceCaps in 2015.

-As of 2019 he is the director of goalie development for the Canadiens.
+As of 2019 he was the director of goalie development for the Canadiens.